gbmhunter/blog/content/mathematics/geometry/quaternions/index.md

 ## Overview

+A quaternion (pronounced qwa-ter-ne-ion) is a object which contains four numbers.
+Arguably, the most useful quaternions is a subset of all quaternions, called **unit quaternions** (or **versors**), which can be used to describe a rotation in 3D space.
+This page focuses on these unit quaternions.

+There are a number of different ways to describe rotations.
+These include:

+* Euler angles (roll, pitch, yaw)
+* Rotation matrices
+* Quaternions

+Quaternions do not suffer from the **gimbal lock** that Euler angles do.
+A quaternion describes a rotation from one coordinate system to another.
+When they are used purely to represent a rotation (e.g. no reference coordinate system specified), they are called **rotation quaternions**.
+They can also be used to decribe an orientation, as long as a reference coordinate system is supplied (in which the quaternion specifies the orientation as a rotation from the reference coordinate system to the coordinate system of the rotated object).
+In this case they are called **orientation quaternions**.

 ## Scalar And Vector

 A quaternion can be divided up into a scalar part and a vector part.